How Car Salesmen Get Paid | Sales Commissions

 - How much money does a car salesman make?

-- How is a car salesman's commission figured?
+- How a car salesman's pay plan works.

 Retail car sales can be a great and rewarding career choice, but it's not for everyone.
-If you're thinking about becoming a car salesman, check out the Typical Day in the Life of a Car Salesman to see if you have what it takes.
+If you're thinking about becoming a car salesman, check out what a day is like for a car salesman at a dealership to see if you have what it takes.

 There are two major pay plans in the retail car sales world, commission only and fixed/set salary.
 The professional car salesman on a commission only pay plan would not have it any other way.
 They understand depending on how hard and smart they work towards selling cars is a direct reflection on how much commission they will earn.

-Commission Only" car salesman pay plan - Most traditional car dealerships pay their salespeople on a "commission only" pay plan.
+Most traditional car dealerships pay their salespeople on a "commission only" pay plan.
 This means if they do not sell a car, they do not get paid.
-For some "Green Peas" (new to car sales), there can be several days between selling a car and getting paid.
+For some "green peas" (new to car sales), there can be several days between selling a car and getting paid.

 Commission only pay plans are also one of the major factors to such high turnover rates associated with the retail car sales industry.
 There is no limit to what a car salesman can make on this kind of pay plan.
 The more experienced and talented the salesperson is, the more money they can make.